-This document summarises the supports for businesses during the COVID-19 pandemic.
-It will be upated regularly.
+This page summarises the supports for businesses during the COVID-19 pandemic.
+It will be updated regularly.

-Information about working from home during the COVID-19 pandemic.
+Information about working from home during COVID-19.
 Covers employer duties and employee responsibilities.

 How we travel has changed because of COVID-19.
-Find information on driving, public transport and what to do if your holiday or trip abroad has been cancelled.
+Find information on what to expect if you have to travel.